Admissions

 Q: Does the academic writing sample need to be 10 – 20 pages in length?

-A: Yes, please submit one 10 – 20 page paper that best demonstrates your academic writing ability.
+A: Yes, please submit one 10 – 20 page academic research paper that best demonstrates your writing skills.
+This should be a single-authored paper rather than a paper published with co-authors.
+This paper should also demonstrate your ability to use scholarly citations properly.

 Q: My transcript is in another language, what should I do?

-A: Please see the Graduate School’s application submission instructions for information regarding how to submit international transcripts.
+A: Please see the Graduate School’s application submission instructions for guidance on submitting international transcripts.

 Q: When will I be notified if I’ve been offered admission to the program?